Wayne-Ca/unpack/README.md

 I am still learning to use git, so there may be times when an update isn't here when I thought it was.

 All of these files are text files.
-You will need to pack them with Basic09 to have stand-alone apps.
+You will need to pack them with Basic09 to have stand-alone apps. **DO NOT** try to load all of the application files into Basic09 at once.
+They will not fit into Basic09's workspace.
+Each file must be loaded and pack*'d separately.
+Each file contains more than one procedure, so make sure you pack* or the app won't run.
+Also, you cannot run the program in Basic09's workspace (even after packing).

 The application: